-A 2002 study of 139 rivers in 30 states found that 80 percent contained traces of pharmaceuticals, steroids, and hormones.
+A 2002 study of 139 rivers in 30 states found that 80% contained traces of pharmaceuticals, steroids, and hormones.
 These drugs can end up in our drinking water.
-Treated wastewater is commonly used to irrigate agricultural crops, leading to pharmaceutical contamination of cropland.
+Treated wastewater is commonly used to irrigate food crops, leading to pharmaceutical contamination of cropland.
 Lack of government policies to safeguard the environment means that this issue is likely to continue.
 Although there are many benefits to prescription drugs, there are often undesirable side effects.

 Many traditional healing techniques help heal the body without pharmaceuticals.
 There are many ways to prevent illness and allow our bodies to heal naturally.
 In many cases, a culmination of approaches promotes overall health.
 Let’s explore how to get started.

 Getting enough rest is paramount for healing.
 Sleep allows our bodies and minds to truly recharge and rejuvenate.
 Researchers have linked sleep deprivation with numerous ailments including a weakened immune system, obesity, diabetes, mood issues, high blood pressure, memory problems, heart disease, and poor balance.